vantage-sh/docs.vantage.sh/docs/tagging.md

 ##### Step 3: Review the Nested Virtual Tag in Reports

 In associated reports, you can track all costs per business unit, knowing that each business unit comprises a set of corresponding apps.
-If an app ever changes its associated business unit, you need to update only the filter criteria on the **Business Units** Virtual Tag, and all other costs will be processed accordingly.
+If an app ever changes its associated business unit, you need to update only the filter criteria on the **Business Units** virtual tag, and all other costs will be processed accordingly.
 The below report is grouped both by business unit and application to show the total breakdown.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="An example Cost Report with the Applications and Business Unit tag groupings" width="90%" src="/img/tags-tot-example-report.png" />